fabi1cazenave/webL10n/LOL/data/README.md

 By design, LOL entities are not nestable.
 This gets in the developer’s way when dealing with more complex structures than just HTML elements.
-For our project, we intended to group entities by language and by media queries (to handle client-side language selection and mobile/desktop adaptation, respectively), this would be straight-forward with a JSON/YAML-like variant (see the lang.json and lang.yaml files in this directory), but impossible with the current LOL syntax.
+For our project, we intend to group entities by language and by media queries (to handle client-side language selection and mobile/desktop adaptation, respectively), this would be straight-forward with a JSON/YAML-like variant (see the lang.json and lang.yaml files in this directory), but impossible with the current LOL syntax.

-__There’s a point where the WTF-effect becomes a technical issue.__
+__There’s a point where a high WTF-factor becomes a technical issue.__
 We feel like we’re beyond that point.